artnie/rpwr-assignments/internship/RPWR_internship_01_Setup.md

 In this internship you will write code to control Tortugabots on their way through the building.
 You will work in groups.

-The goal is a group-presentation of self-implemented navigation, using the given programs.
+The goal until the end of this internship is a group-presentation of self-implemented navigation, using the given programs.
 To evaluate your grade, the following aspects are considered:
 * Repel: Avoid collisions before they happen.
-* Static attraction: follow a wall.
-* Dynamic attraction: follow a person.
+* Attraction: follow something fixed (e.g. a wall) or dynamic (a person)
+* Visualization (of detection/goals/intentions)

+Today task on the robot is
+* start the robot, move it with the controller
-* Visit waypoints on a map.
+* record a map with slam

+Furthermore we will brainstorm a few ideas to implement with what we have.

-Presentation is given with complementary material.
+Presentation is given on Wednesday 2nd of July with complementary material.
 Slides with screenshots are good, a demo video even better.
 Consider Murphys Law: your live-demo will fail, so prepare backup material to showcase your work.

 ## Hardware components

 Each Tortugabot system consists of multiple parts: